JTafej/Programming-Lessons/Games/1_22 Classes Continued.md

 ```

 ### The next thing I want to show you is how classes may be used in games.
-(You have already seen this in the Space Invaders game, but we had not talked about classes yet.)
+(The following code is from a blog post about Space Invaders.
+Link to the full blog is below.)

 #### Notice how this does the same thing we have done in many games, but we are now using classes to define the rectangle.